nmuna520/nmuna520/README.md

-# Hi everyone :wave:
+# Hi there! :wave:
-My name is Nicolas, I'm a systems engineer from Colombia.
+My name is Nicolas 🧙‍♂️ I'm a systems engineer from Colombia 🇨🇴.

 <details>
 <summary>
-  More stuff about me
+  More stuff about me 👀
 </summary>

 #### GitHub stats